Every programming initiative of the Goodnight Scholars Program is created with at least one of the following objectives in mind:

 Meet Dr. Jim and Mrs. Ann Goodnight

 Dr. Jim Goodnight is founder and CEO of the SAS Institute, the world’s leading business intelligence software vendor.
-Ann Goodnight, director of community relations at SAS, is a former member of the NC State Board of Trustees.
+Ann Goodnight, director of community relations at SAS, is a member of the NC State Board of Trustees.
 Both are NC State graduates.
 Their frequent interactions with Goodnight Scholars provide students with unique and invaluable exposure to visionary leaders.

 The Goodnight Scholars Program is not a reward for high school achievement, but rather an investment into a student’s untapped potential.